nikita-kazakov/nikita-kazakov.github.io/_posts/2020-08-01-stacking-skills.md

 Besides, I wasn’t going to compete solely on programming prowess.
 I had years of industry engineering experience and building software products from scratch and shipping them.

-All those things helped me pull through and give me an edge.
+All those things helped me pull through and gave me an edge.

 # Abundance Mindset

 If you stack your skills, you’ll have a unique skill set that’s hard for others to replicate.
-Due to skill stacking, I don't fear losing out.
-I truly hope that you take something away from my experiences.
+Thanks to skill stacking, I fear less on losing out.
+Am I fearless?
+Hell no. I just fear a bit less.

 I might not be the most technical guy in the room, but I know that if I continue working on my stacked skills, their sum is usually worth more than an individual skill by itself.
 I know that a unique skill stack is HARD to replicate and therefore it’s hard to steal.

-So stack your skills: add marketing, sales, tech, people skills, or whatever else your skill-set and you won’t have to live in fear of someone else taking your opportunities.
+So stack your skills: add marketing, sales, tech, people skills, or whatever else to your skill-set and you won’t have to live in fear of someone else taking your opportunities.